eraybasar/pesdk-docs/_guides/android/v3_1/introduction/getting_started.md

 ---

-This document guides you through the process of integrating the PhotoEditor SDK into you Android application.
+This document guides you through the process of integrating the PhotoEditor SDK into your Android application.

 ## Prerequisites